silverbulletmd/silverbullet/server/cmd/space_template/index.md

 _One of us!_

-If you’re confused and don’t know what to do, have a look at the [Manual](https://silverbullet.md/Manual).
+If you’re confused and don’t know what to do, have a look at the [Manual](https://silverbullet.md/Manual), or perhaps more specifically the [Quick Start](https://silverbullet.md/Quick%20Start).
+Got questions?
+Head over to [the community forums](https://community.silverbullet.md/).

+This pages serves purely as a starting point to not start with a blank slate.
+Feel free to ditch it completely, or adjust it to your needs.
+This space is fully yours.
+Own it.

 # Recent quick notes
-${widgets.commandButton "Quick Note"}
+${widgets.commandButton("Create quick note", "Quick Note")}

 ${some(query[[
   from p = index.subPages("Inbox")